ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 the client.
 The proxy MUST keep a mapping of Context-IDs to IP Addresses and UDP Ports.
 If the client sends a payload defined in {#format} with the IP Version, IP Address and UDP Port fields, the proxy MUST update its mapping of the context ID to the provided IP Address and UDP Port.
-If the client sends a UDP datagram without the IP Version, IP Address and UDP Port fields, the proxy MUST use the mapping to identify the target in order to transmit UDP Payloads on behalf of the client.
+If the client sends a datagram without the IP Version, IP Address and UDP Port fields, the proxy MUST use the mapping to identify the target in order to transmit UDP Payloads on behalf of the client.
+Similarly, if the server sends a payload with the IP Version, IP Address ,and UDP Port fields, the client MUST update its mapping of the context ID to the provided IP Address and UDP Port.
+If the proxy, sends a datagram without the IP Version, IP Address and UDP Port fields, the client must use the mapping to identify which target it is receiving from.

 # Security Considerations